-We are the HMS Heroes in Goosewell Primary School, we are pupils from service families and we represent all the children who have a family member in the armed forces.
+We are the HMS Heroes in Goosewell Primary Academy School, we are pupils from service families and we represent all the children who have a family member in the armed forces.
 We support each other and work as part of a bigger team of Plymouth schools who represent all service children in the Plymouth area.
 We will take your ideas to the monthly meetings and we look at ways to support each other in school.
-There is a HMS Heroes noticeboard in the main hall which shows events we have been involved in.
-A suggestion box will be located in the reception area, where we would like any service child to put in ideas or events they would like to see going on in school

 Meeting with MP’s at Plymouth’s Council Chambers.

 On Friday 11th January Daisy, Alfie and myself went to the Council Chambers to question the local MP’s.
 Daisy and I went because we are both Prime Ministers of our school parliament .Alfie went because his dad is serving in the armed forces and Alfie represents the service children in our school parliament.